 Since then I have seen Microsoft’s Tony Reeves give a fantastic talk on the subject at an innovation summit where we were both headline speakers.
-After Tony and I had spoken, lots of people asked me about it, saying that it sounds great in theory, but where do you start?
+After Tony and I had spoken, lots of people asked me about it, saying that it sounds great in theory, but where do you start to become a learning organisation?
 Great point!

-There are lots of people that write about what this is, but very little about how to do something with it, let alone implement it in the workplace – which is kind of odd because here in the UK, it gets taught in Primary Schools and I even noticed an article by Kate Daniels in the (excellent) childrens’ magazine, Aquilla (March 2018 edition if you’re interested).
+There are lots of people that write about the learning organisation, but very little about how to do something with it, let alone implement it in the workplace – which is kind of odd because here in the UK, it gets taught in Primary Schools and I even noticed an article by Kate Daniels in the (excellent) childrens’ magazine, Aquilla (March 2018 edition if you’re interested).

 Agility in Mind are experts in helping companies, teams and individuals change the way they work to increase their ability to respond to change and outpace their competitors.
 Here are some of the growth mindset tips we use to help achieve this: